Optimizing the Efficiency of First-Order Methods for Decreasing the Gradient of Smooth Convex Functions: Optimizing FSFOM Using the Relaxed PEP

-This section specifies two worst-case problem instances for OGM-G, associated with Huber and quadratic functions respectively, that make the bound~\eqref{eq:ogmg,rate} exact.
-This implies that the feasible point in~\eqref{eq:ogmg,feas} is an optimal point of~\eqref{eq:D} for OGM-G.
+This section specifies two worst-case problem instances for \OGMG, associated with Huber and quadratic functions respectively, that make the bound~\eqref{eq:ogmg,rate} exact.
+These examples imply that the feasible point in~\eqref{eq:ogmg,feas} is an optimal point of~\eqref{eq:D} for \OGMG.

-\begin{lemma} For the following Huber and quadratic functions in $\cF$ for all $d\ge1$:
+\begin{lemma} For the following Huber and quadratic functions in $\cF$: